Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Answering BCQ s for the guarded quantification fragments

 \section{Answering \textsf{BCQ}s for the guarded quantification fragments}

-Now we are ready to describe a concrete \emph{saturation-based procedure for answering \textsf{BCQ}s for the guarded quantification fragments}.
+In \textbf{Section \ref{sec:tinf}} we introduce the top-variable inference system, in \textbf{Section \ref{sec:lgc}} we show that this system decides loosely guarded clauses, and in \textbf{Section \ref{sect:query}} we show how we handle query clauses.
+Now we combine the results from these sections and we are ready to describe a concrete \emph{saturation-based procedure for answering \textsf{BCQ}s for the guarded quantification fragments}.

 We use the notation \textbf{Q-Ans} to denote this procedure.
-To show that the \textbf{Q-Ans} procedure is suitable for implementations in modern saturation-based first-order theorem provers, we devise the procedure in accordance with the \emph{given-clause algorithm}~\cite{W01,MW97} in Algorithm \ref{algorithm:q-ans} on the next page.
+To show that the \textbf{Q-Ans} procedure is suitable for implementation in modern saturation-based first-order theorem provers, we devise the procedure in accordance with the \emph{given-clause algorithm}~\cite{W01,MW97} in Algorithm \ref{algorithm:q-ans}.

 The functions in Algorithm \ref{algorithm:q-ans} are listed below. \begin{enumerate} \item $\Trans(\Sigma, q)$ applies the \textbf{Trans} process to a set $\Sigma$ of guarded quantification formulas and a union $q$ of \textsf{BCQ}s, returning a set $N_{lg}$ of \textsf{LG} clauses and a set $N_{q}$ of query clauses. \item $\Sep(Q)$ applies the \textbf{Q-Sep} procedure to a query clause $Q$, and returns a set $N_g$ of guarded clauses and optionally a set $N_{icq}$ of \textsf{ICQ} clause. \item $\Pick(N)$ picks and then removes a clause from a clausal set $N$. \item $\T-Res(C, N)$ eagerly applies the \textbf{T-Res} rule to a clause $C$ and clauses in $N$, and returns the \textbf{T-Res} resolvent $R_{tres}$. \item $\TTrans(R_{tres})$ applies the \textbf{T-Trans} rule to the \textbf{T-Res} resolvents $R_{tres}$, returning a set $N_{lg}$ of \textsf{LG} clauses and a query clause $Q$. \item $\Factor(C)$ applies the \textbf{Factor} rule (of the \textbf{T-Res} system) to a clause $C$, and returns the factor of $C$. \item $\Simplify(N_1, N_2)$ returns all clauses from $N_1$ that are not redundant with respect to clauses in $N_2$. \end{enumerate}